mattiaferrarini/Selfie/README.md

 ```
 - **index.html** : The main page of the website.
 - **projects.html** : The page where students can see their projects.
-- **.js** : The javascript files used by projects.html, mainly HTMLComponents or modules.
+- **.js** : The javascript files used by projects.html, mainly HTML Components or modules.
 ----------------
 - **assets**: Contains static files like images, fonts etc.
 - **components**: Contains the components used in the website.
 A component is a reusable piece of code that can be used